maur1th/naxos-forum/README.md

 1. Install both `vagrant` and `ansible`
 2. `vagrant up`

-Can be done on OSX in just a few steps:
+This can be done on OSX in just a few steps:
 ```bash
 $ # Install Homebrew
 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"